10 Steps to Help Someone Overcome Prescription Drug Abuse

 Addicts can rarely overcome addictions by themselves.
 They need the support of family, friends and even strangers.
 Twelve-step support groups, and recovery meetings, help those who need outside intervention.
 Other options for support include religious organizations or employee assistance programs.

 Statistics released by SAMHSA in 2009 show that more than 70 percent of people who used prescription pain relievers for non-medical purposes obtain the drug from relatives or friends.
 The same survey showed that seven million Americans suffer from prescription drug abuse.
 Loved ones should look for ways to properly dispose of unused or expired medications.

 Build a New Life

 If you or someone you love is struggling with prescription drug abuse, other substance abuse problems, or has relapsed, please call us today.
 Substance abuse counseling, relapse prevention strategies and behavioral therapy as part of a comprehensive aftercare program can help an individual overcome substance abuse.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse issues.
+Destination Hope is a full-service drug, alcohol and dual diagnosis treatment facility in Florida for men and women suffering from substance abuse issues.